Eugene Young (character)

 At some point in his life, Eugene was pulled over and beaten by the police for matching the general description of a wanted suspect.
 Perhaps as a direct result of that, Eugene (especially in the series' early seasons) had no problem playing the "race card" to get some of his African American clients off the hook.
 It also prompted him to get involved with the defense of a police officer who was fired for admitting that he had a racial problem ["First Degree"].
 The police officer felt that his years on the force had turned him into a racist, and was seeking disability and an early pension.
-Even though the thought of giving an admitted racist disability benefits was uncomfortable, Eugene felt that there was an opportunity for greater good—it may prompt more police officers to admit when they are having problems with racism.
-In the course of that proceeding, Eugene did allow his pent up feelings regarding his beat down to seep through, angrily charging that "racism is a cancer that must be eradicated where you find it" and that it is an epidemic in the police department.
+Even though the thought of giving admitted racist disability benefits was uncomfortable, Eugene felt that there was an opportunity for the greater good—-it might prompt more police officers to admit when they are having problems with racism.
+In the course of that proceeding, Eugene did allow his pent-up feelings regarding his beating-down to seep through, angrily charging that "racism is a cancer that must be eradicated where you find it" and that it is an epidemic in the police department.